-- 1 Chloroform occurs naturally here on Cape Cod.
-Future studies by DEP are planned to determine the reasons for this. - 2 Sodium can occur naturally and can also be attributed to road runoff. - 3 The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively.
+- Chloroform occurs naturally here on Cape Cod.
+Future studies by DEP are planned to determine the reasons for this. - Sodium can occur naturally and can also be attributed to road runoff. - The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively.

-While some of our wells exceed the levels for iron and manganese, the limits were established for aesthetic reasons and not for health concerns.
+In 2015, the District completed a project that brought two more wells with elevated levels of iron and manganese into the two treatment plants, increasing their capacity to 5 MGD each.
 Levels above the recommended limits have been known to cause discoloration, taste and odor problems.
-They have been present in our water system as long as the District has been pumping water.
+These two elements have been present in our water system as long as the District has been pumping water.
 We continue to monitor the iron and manganese in our wells.
-In 2009, the District completed the construction of two 4 million gallon per day iron and manganese removal plants to improve the aesthetics and water quality concerns associated with these minerals in the distribution system.
-We are proud to say they are working well and conditions in the system have improved.
+The District has two iron and manganese removal plants to improve the aesthetics and water quality concerns associated with these minerals in the distribution system.
+We are proud to say they are working well and conditions in the system continue to improve.

-Lead & Copper The most recent samples were taken during 2014.
-The District tested for Lead & Copper by taking samples from 30 homes.
-Lead was detected in 1 sample above the action level however, the total percent was under the limit established by EPA guidelines.
-A complete list of all results from this testing by the District in 2014 is available upon request or by visiting the District office during regular business hours: Monday through Friday 8 a.m. to 4 p.m.
+Lead & Copper Lead and copper samples are collected on a three-year cycle.
+They were collected during 2018.
+The District collected 31 samples from homes and 6 samples from schools.
+A complete list of all results from this testing by the District in 2018 is available upon request or by visiting the District office during regular business hours: Monday through Friday 8 a.m. to 4 p.m.
 The following is an education statement required under EPA regulations: